Welcome to the Diamond Dove Home Page.

 Status Quo

 There is nothing that will upset birds than making changes in their environment.
 The worst thing you can do is to move from one house to another.
-That is almost as bad as moving from a breeder's aviary or a pet store cage into your your home.
+That is almost as bad as moving from a breeder's aviary or a pet store cage into your home.
 The next worst thing is moving cages and furniture around even if it is only temporary.
 In most cases this will cause doves sitting on eggs to abandon their nests.
 If the move was only temporary they may get back on their eggs once everything has been restored.
-If the the move is for several days - say the time necessary to paint a room then the eggs may be permanently abandoned.
+If the move is for several days - say the time necessary to paint a room then the eggs may be permanently abandoned.
 I had a pair of doves that had a nest box outside the cage.
 When I moved the nest box across the living room and placed it on top of a book case, they never went back.
 As I proceeded to move all the bird cages across the room to expose a wall where some repairs were to be made, they flew round and round looking for their familiar perches.
 In the end one and then the other of the two birds landed on my head.

 Vacations and long vehicle trips are also a problem though strangely enough my experience has been that while the birds do not like traveling by car, they are not that upset about it (with one exception).
 And when we arrive at a destination and are able to set their cage up near a warm, sun lit window they actually seem happy.
 However there are sometimes problems.
 We took one little diamond dove hen who was a real pet on an 800 mile trip and then after a few days the return trip.
 This bird did not like the view from the widows, and unless being held wanted to stay on the floor of the van we had rented.
 While traveling the bird did not eat.
 A few days after our return home, the bird died.
 My conclusion is that while most doves will travel well by far, there are a few that will not.